The Best Outdoor Faucets of 2024 for Watering and Backyard Maintenance

 Types of Outdoor Faucets

-Outdoor faucets come in a variety of different types to suit different needs and climates.
-Ahead, learn more about each type.
+Outdoor faucets come in various types to suit different needs and climates.
+Learn more about each type below.

 Spigot

-The traditional outdoor faucet works using a compression valve that opens when the handle is turned to the left and closes when turned to the right.
+The traditional outdoor water spigot has a simple design, using a compression valve that opens when the handle is turned to the left and closes when turned to the right.
 Compression valves open gradually with each turn of the handle, making it easy to fine-tune water flow from a trickle to a stream.
 The stem is located just beneath the handle, which makes them easy to maintain.
 However, this design also means the water supply to the spigot must be shut off during the winter to prevent water from freezing inside the stem and damaging the faucet.

 Frost-Free